 It is better not to have one than to find someone who is a misfit in your company.
-But I think finding a cofounder is a lot like dating for men, because if you look at it if you are a man and you aspire to succeed in the dating world, you need to run a lot of volumes to get some level of success.
+But I think finding a co-founder is a lot like dating for me because if you look at it if you are a man and you aspire to succeed in the dating world, you need to run a lot of volumes to get some level of success.

 Similarly, if you’re a single founder or someone who is looking to get a founder in your company, try to get as many people (high quality) as you can in the funnel so that you get some level of success in terms of hiring.